 Wroclaw also has a network of tramways and buses to take you where you need to go.
 For more info, see this site.

 Wroclaw is a kids’ paradise and we honestly don’t think you have to seek out special activities, especially in wintertime.
-During Christmastime, the entire Old Town becomes a playground with the Wroclaw Christmas Market in the Market Square and the Christmas Lights on every street and corner.
+During Christmas, the entire Old Town becomes a playground with the Wroclaw Christmas Market in the Market Square and the Christmas Lights on every street and corner.

 And let’s not forget Gnome hunting throughout the town.
 Searching out these little guys will turn your grown up sightseeing into a kids’ game.
 And for school age kids, the museums we mentioned provide additional entertainment.